Lost in Work: Escaping Capitalism by Amelia Horgan. London: Pluto Press, 2021.

 In the second part of her account, Horgan shows how work does a lot of harm, including physical and emotional injury, to individuals.
 Management encourages working to exhaustion, pushing workers to accept longer hours, to continuously improve, and to be in competition with other workers for rewards.
 She posits that these management practices give workers the “illusion of choice,” while management is systematically taking control of workers’ lives (Horgan relates this to Marx’s theory of alienation), and this loss of control is yet another harm.
 Provocative for faculty members reading this book (as they think about academic rank, contingency, and staffing at their institutions) is her discussion of how the class system—and its division of labor—exacerbates these harms for workers assigned “unskilled manual labour” and “denied access to the meaning, autonomy, and recognition of higher status work.”
 Horgan puts jobs on a continuum—with differences of degree, not of kind—to emphasize that “all work under capitalism harms workers because of the coercion that pushes us into it, and the lack of control we face during it.”
 Horgan’s discussion of education is particularly compelling, as she argues that students, teachers, and higher education workers are all instruments for the pursuit of capital in which “the raw materials to be worked on are one’s own personality.”
 What work under capitalism does to us as a society, she posits, is to exacerbate inequality among social classes and genders.
 This inequality simultaneously exacerbates the destruction of the planet.

 In the final part of the book, Horgan explores potential solutions to the problem of work, beginning with individual acts of resistance.
 She cites the treatment of call-center workers as an exemplar for the managerial drive to capture every moment of potential labor through careful review of outcomes and continuous surveillance.
 However, even under those circumstances, Horgan points out that workers have discovered ways to thwart the system through sharing tactics for everything from faking illness to overloading call queues.
 What workers cannot escape, though, is the way the system forces them to tolerate regular racist and sexist abuse or risk getting fired.
-Through such examples, she builds her larger claim that the problem isn’t that people are simply unhappy with this job or this manager but with the nature of the work they are asked to do, entailing the cultural reproduction of hierarchy that is increasingly experienced as inseparable from work under capitalism.
+Through such examples, she builds her larger claim that the problem is that people are unhappy not simply with this job or this manager but with the nature of the work they are asked to do, entailing the cultural reproduction of hierarchy that is increasingly experienced as inseparable from work under capitalism.
 Ultimately, she demonstrates that individual resistance doesn’t get us very far if all it allows is the hope that our next job might be “slightly less bad.”

 Horgan sees unions as an essential response to the conditions of capitalism through their efforts to improve workplace conditions and benefits (including sick pay, annual leave, and paid parental leave), but she argues that unions themselves need to be more democratic and to address issues beyond the workplace.
 To this end, she starts her history of labor organizing not with Marx and Friedrich Engels but with Flora Tristan, an early nineteenth-century French-Peruvian activist who created spaces for workers in France to organize, educate children, and care for the sick.
 The legacy of Tristan’s work continues in feminist critiques of unions, which Horgan accepts while still holding that unions are worth fighting for—that they must be “struggled within as well as through.”
 Horgan connects Tristan’s legacy with the American organizer and theorist Jane McAlevey to argue for deep organizing rather than “shallow mobilizing.”
 Horgan’s discussion of unions is also a discussion of experiments in communal living.
 It’s an ethical question for Horgan, who maintains that if we care about solving the problem of work, we should unite with the goal of making all workers’ lives better.
 The implications for higher education can include organizing by all college and university workers with attention to the relationships between institutions and their surrounding communities: the problem of work doesn’t end at the campus’s edge.